rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

    outcome expected utility maximizers (aka consequentialists) would cause an existential catastrophe if created with approaches reasonably similar to current ML. _(TODO: could this be made clearer?
-Possibly remove some adjectives?)_ When I say 'outcome expected utility maximizer' I mean that the expected utility maximizer cares intrinsically about consequences (consequentialism) instead of about actions (deontology).
+Possibly remove some adjectives?)_ When I say 'outcome expected utility maximizer', I mean that the expected utility maximizer cares intrinsically about consequences (consequentialism) instead of about actions (deontology).
 We'll use the term consequentialism for the remainder of these post.
 We'll also go through this